grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Elasticsearch.md

 ## Run the test

-Check that the Elasticsearch instance which will store the k6 metrics is running.
+Check that the Elasticsearch instance to store the k6 metrics is running.

-If you are running on Elasticsearch cloud, use the previous k6 binary and run the test passing the cloud credentials as follows:
+If you're running on Elasticsearch cloud, use the previous k6 binary and run the test passing the cloud credentials as follows:

 ```bash
 # export cloud configuration